 A 5-Point Silo Strategy for your Content

 Got more to say?
-No reason not to add more silos as needed.
+Make more silos.

-Let’s say you’ve got more to say.
-No problem.
-Add more silos!
+That leads me to the final consideration.
+As I mentioned earlier, one silo should comprise at least 10 separate articles; and if possible, each will have its own short video, meme, and/or infographic.
+Moreover, the average marketer can serve at least two target audiences, and each of those audiences can have multiple subdivisions.
+Therefore… add more silos as needed!
 Yep.
 You can have more than just one.
-Let’s say that the parallel of your business of building “custom treehouses” is “treehouse supplies.”
-What if you want to sell “do it yourself treehouse plans” or “step-by-step guides”?
+Let’s say the parallel of your business of building “custom treehouses” is “treehouse supplies.”
+What if you want to sell “do-it-yourself treehouse plans” or “step-by-step guides”?
 Get the idea?
 Some content managers may recommend that you start with one silo, and they’d be right.
 But there’s no reason on God’s green Earth that you should keep it that way.